microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ### UI Automation Patterns

 ### Keyboarding
+* Pager Control should be added as a navigation landmark.

-* End users should be able to tab to focus on the control.
+* End users should be able to tab to put focus on the control.
 * Left and right arrows will navigate between the items in the control.
-* Page up and page down buttons should advance the focused index by a large amount (the amount can be configured by the developer).
-        * An example is if the user is interacting with the number panel mode and the focus is on the page 2 button, when the user hits page down, the focus will move to the page 12 button (if page 12 exists) or the last page button.
 * Home/escape keys should move focus from an individual item back to the entire control.

+Accessibility for Combo Box Only
-* (Combo box mode only) If the end user is focused on the combo box, the user can hit enter to expand the drop down menu.
+* If the end user is focused on the combo box, the user can hit enter to expand the drop down menu.
-* (Combo box mode only) If the end user is focused on the combo box and the drop down is expanded, the home/escape key should collapse the drop down menu and have focus remain on the combo box.
+* If the end user is focused on the combo box and the drop down is expanded, the home/escape key should collapse the drop down menu and have focus remain on the combo box.
+* If the end user has expanded the drop down list, the PgUp and PgDn buttons should move focus to the first and last items in the list.
-* (Combo box mode only) Alt + down shortcut should expand the drop down menu
+* Alt + down shortcut should expand the drop down menu.
-* (Combo box mode only) Alt + up shortcut should collapse the drop down menu
+* Alt + up shortcut should collapse the drop down menu.

+Keyboarding for Number Box Only
-* (Number box mode only) Up and down arrows should increase or decrease the value in the number box by 1.
+* Up and down arrows should increase or decrease the value in the box by 1.
+* PgUp and PgDown arrows will increase or decrease the value in the box by x.
+The developer will be able to set the amount the value will increase or decrease by.

 ### Narrator
-* Should be added as a navigation landmark.
-* When the focus is on the control, narrator will announce _____.
+* When the focus is on the control, narrator will announce "pager control".
 * When the focus is on the first, last, previous, or next button narrator will announce "first page", "last page", "next page", or "previous page".
         * If the buttons have text properties set by the developer, narrator will announce that text instead of the default announcement.
-* When the focus is on a number button, narrator will announce " page x".
+* When the focus is on a number button, narrator will announce "page x".
-* Combo box and number box modes will use the default narrator announcements for combo box and number box.
+* Combo box and number box modes will use the default narrator announcements for combo box and number box when the user puts focus on them.
+* When the user enters a value in to the number box, narrator will announce the number entered.

 ## Data and Intellegence Metrics